Exploring properties of long-lived particles in inelastic dark matter models at Belle II: Search for long-lived particles in inelastic dark matter models at Belle II

 We summarize all event selections in our analysis in Table~\ref{Tab:selection}.
 For the muon pair in the final state, we veto the invariant mass region, $ 0.48\leq m_{\mu^{+}\mu^{-}}\leq 0.52 $ GeV, to reject backgrounds from $ K^0_S $ decay.
 More discussions on the trigger issue can be found in Ref.~\cite{Duerr:2019dmv}.
 Here, event selections in Table~\ref{Tab:selection} are done offline and we simply assume these events are already triggered and stored.

 The results for four BPs are shown in Table~\ref{Tab:Eff1} and~\ref{Tab:Eff2} for processes in Eq.(\ref{eq:woISR}) and~(\ref{eq:wISR}), respectively.
 Eff.(low $ R_{xy} $) and Eff.(high $ R_{xy} $) are efficiencies of low $ R_{xy} $ and high $ R_{xy} $ regions after involving the event selections.
 Here we use an integrated luminosity of $ 1~{\rm ab}^{-1} $ to calculate number of signal events ($N_{event}$).
 We can find most events in BP1 and BP3 (BP2 and BP4) are located in low (high) $ R_{xy} $ regions.
+The discrimination of scalar and fermion inelastic DM models with $N_{event}$ in Table~\ref{Tab:Eff1} and~\ref{Tab:Eff2} is shown in Appendix~\ref{Sec:pol_ang}.